For Funding Commencing in 2019

 Minimum Data Requirements

-Minimum data for the Project Grants scheme consists of the following:
+Minimum data for the Project Grant scheme consists of the following:

-- General - Application information: You must complete the fields for Administering Institution, Application Title, Aboriginal/Torres Strait Islander Research (yes/no) and Synopsis
+- General: Administering Institution, Application Title, Aboriginal/Torres Strait Islander Research (yes/no), and Synopsis

 Prior to submission of an application, applicants are to ensure they have read all relevant reference material outlined on the application and peer review sub-pages of the NHMRC Project Grants website.